umami-software/website/content/add-a-website.md

 The **Domain** field is the actual domain of your website.
 It is used to filter out your own website from the list of referrers in your metrics.

-The **Enable share URL** checkbox means you want to share your website stats via a private URL.
+The **Enable share URL** checkbox means you want to share your website stats via a unique URL.